rockdaboot/wget2/README.rst

 - https with openssl
 - a progress display
 - Documentation docbook with free Serna WYSIWYG/WYMIWYG editor (conversion to texinfo possible)
-- to implement Content-Encoding 'compress' and 'deflate' I need a server supporting these
 - many easy-to-implement wget options/features
 - plugin technology to plug in user-specific code